Valley Forge & Montgomery County

 MUSEUM OF THE AMERICAN REVOLUTION

-Explore the halls of the new Museum of the American Revolution.
-The interactive displays that tell story of our nation’s quest for liberty is the newest addition to our Patriot Trails itineraries.
+Explore the halls of the new Museum of the American Revolution, the latest addition to our Patriot Trails itineraries.
+The interactive displays tell the story of our nation’s quest for liberty.
 The centerpiece of the collection is George Washington's marquee tent, used as his operation's center during the Valley Forge encampment.

 NATIONAL LIBERTY MUSEUM